10 Beautiful Places In Florence That Make It Worth Visiting

 Here is the basilica’s exact location in Florence.

+If you’re looking for the Spanish Chapel, it’s situated on the north side of the Green Cloister.
+As for the Filippo Strozzi Chapel, you can find it on the right (east) transept.
 Filippo Strozzi Chapel definitely has the most monumental murals and trompe-l’œil inside the Basilica of Santa Maria Novella.

-The chapel’s most famous murals are called the “Allegory of the Active and Triumphant Church and of the Dominican order.”
-It’s a painting dating back to the mid-14th-century, and it depicts the lives of the clergy with the image of Christ during the Last Judgement above them.
+The Spanish Chapel, on the other hand, has massive murals holding more than one story in it.
+The most famous mural in the chapel is known as the “Allegory of the Active and Triumphant Church and of the Dominican order.”
+This painting dates back to the mid-14th-century and shows the lives of the clergy, with the image of Christ during the Last Judgement gazing down upon them.

 Regarding opening hours, the church has different opening hours for different months.
 Take a look at the table below: